Updates for the 2022-2023 Academic Year:

 If you are interested in joining us as a volunteer research assistant or through PSYC240, please fill out this Application Form.
 We will reach out to you when there are new positions open.

-Please ensure that you enclose all three documents in your email to Alison, as she will not be able to forward your application on to the graduate students until all required documents are received.
-If you have any questions about this process please email Alison, as she handles ALL research assistant inquiries.
+Please ensure that you complete the form and upload your CV and unofficial transcripts at the end of the form.
+The lab manager will not be able to forward your application on to the graduate students until all required documents are received.
+If you have any questions about this process please email Ronnie at email@example.com, as she handles ALL research assistant inquiries.

 Basic Information about RA Positions:

 - Typically, the majority of our undergraduate research assistants start at the beginning of each term and before the summer.

 - Each student must have a GPA of 76% + to apply.

 - Each student must be able to contribute 6-8 hours per week.

 - The tasks you will be given will depend on the nature of the project you are assigned to (i.e., run and debrief participants, assist with field experiments, enter data, etc.).

 I don’t currently go to UBC (i.e. I go to a different university).
 Can I still apply?

 Yes!
 We’ve had several students from other universities volunteer in the lab, just make sure to include your grades/transcripts from the courses you’ve taken at the other institution.